Legal sports betting in Virginia came after years of legislative effort and with a sweeping change in the state’s gambling landscape.

-HB1847 was introduced on January 13 and would push the amount of online sports betting operators up from the preset 14 amount.
-The bill would also calirify language that would ensure betting on the Olympics was legal.
+HB1847 was introduced on January 13 and would push the number of online sports betting operators up from the preset 14 amount.
+The bill would also clarify language that would ensure betting on the Olympics was legal.

 The following week on January 21, FanDuel Sportsbook became the first online sportsbook in Virginia to launch.
-Other operators are sure to join as the year progresses.
+Other operators joined as the year progressed.